IBMStreams/streamsx.messagehub/_docs/100-knowledge_overview.md

 ## Purpose of this toolkit

-The streamsx.messaging toolkit provides those operators that help you integrate IBM Streams with the [IBM Cloud Message Hub service](https://console.bluemix.net/docs/services/MessageHub/index.html#messagehub).
+The streamsx.messagehub toolkit provides those operators that help you integrate IBM Streams with the [IBM Cloud Message Hub service](https://console.bluemix.net/docs/services/MessageHub/index.html#messagehub).
 This toolkit lets you read messages from Message Hub topics and write messages into topics.